ogusarenko/mke-docs/content/4.1.0/tutorials/k0s-in-aws/terraform-scenario.md

    terraform output -raw lb_dns_name | { read lb; yq -i ".apiServer.externalAddress = \"$lb\"" mke4.yaml; }
    ```

-   If you do not have the `yq` tool installed, edit the `mke4.yaml` file manually
+   If you do not have the `yq` tool installed, edit the `mke4.yaml`
+   configuration file manually
    setting `apiServer.externalAddress` to the output of the `terraform output -raw lb_dns_name` command.

 4. Create the MKE 4k cluster: